Doing Business in Colombia Bogota

 agency for Bogota, Colombia, founded by the City Government and the Bogota

 Chamber of Commerce.
 Their mission is to supply assistance for investors who wish to locate in Greater Bogota.

-Grupo de Inversiones Suramericana is a holding company, listed on the Colombian Stock Exchange and registered with the ADR-Level I program in the United States, which holds
+Group Inversions Suramericana is a holding company, listed on the Colombian Stock Exchange and registered with the ADR-Level I program in the United States, which holds

 Colombian companies as well as other important stakes in other countries of the Americas.
 This portfolio is mainly concentrated in strategic investments in the financial, insurance and social security sectors and is complemented by other

-investments in services, food, and cement sectors between others.
+investments in services, food, and cement sectors.

-FTA Colombia - European Free Trade Association
+and the European Free Trade Association (EFTA)